Kblack0610/fuzzy-drunk-finder/scratchpad.md

 - Separate testing tools are invaluable for shell scripts where normal debugging is challenging
 - For search issues, creating a dedicated test mode is better than trying to debug via the UI
 - Simulate user actions in test mode to verify expected behavior works correctly
+- Don't force entries to the top unless specifically requested - let search relevance determine order
+- Using two separate files (for history and directories) and manually combining them gives you more control
+- Adding a preview feature to FZF can greatly enhance the usability of the tool
+- FZF options like --exact can make search results more intuitive but also limit fuzzy matching
+- Maintaining the original relevance-based searching is important for large directories
+- Include commands to fix or reset data when things might get corrupted
+- Balance visibility with normal operation - use debug mode to show tags and extra information
+- Make sure users can easily clear or reset state if it gets into a weird state

 ## Potential Additional Improvements
 1. Add fuzzy search capabilities for deeper directory structures